 king steps to identify employment-related hazards and prevent accidents, injury, and disease arising from, associated with, or occurring in the course of work by minimizing the causes of hazards, in a manner consistent with good international industry practice; ensuring that employees and contractors' employees use suitable personal protective equipment and collective protective equipment (particularly in remilling plants) and that they are able to work in satisfactorily safe conditions.
-Train employees regularly on health and safety practices, follow up accidentology indicators and keep appropriate records.
+Train employees regularly on health and safety practices, follow up accidentology indicators and keep appropriate records (Conventions 155 and 187 of the ILO).